$\Lambda$-Returns to Scale and Individual Minimum Extrapolation Principle: On some extended notions of -returns to scale

-Unions and convex unions of these individual production possibility sets yield the nonconvex (NC) technologies on the one hand and the traditional convex (C) models on the other hand, as follows:
+Union and convex union of these individual production possibility sets yield non convex (NC) technologies on the one hand and traditional convex (C) possibility sets on the other hand, as follows: